randax/kafka-streams-workshop/README.md

 ### Requirements

-TODO: kor mykje minne må docker ha?
+You will need ``docker`` and `docker-compose` to run containers.
+Make sure that Docker has enough memory available, minimum 6G.

 ### Add ``dockerhost`` to `/etc/hosts`

 This tutorial will refer to ``dockerhost`` as the hostname of your docker VM.
 It might be a good idea to alias it in your ``/etc/hosts`` file.
-If you are on linux, or use Docker for Mac and are used to localhost, then simply add:
+If you are on Linux, or use Docker for Mac and use localhost, then simply add:

 ```
-➜  tail -n1 /etc/hosts
 127.0.0.1 dockerhost
 ```